djpilot802/INTL/INTL Meeting Script.md

 **Using this Script:**
 >Mac Users:
->- ⌘ & + to zoom in, ⌘ & - to zoom out
+>- ⌘ & + to zoom in, ⌘ & - to zoom out, ⌘ & 0 to reset zoom
 >- ⌘ click on the Daily Reflection to open in a new tab
 >
 >Windows Users:
->- Ctrl & + to zoom in, Ctrl & - to zoom out
+>- Ctrl & + to zoom in, Ctrl & - to zoom out, Ctrl & 0 to reset zoom
 >- Ctrl click the Daily Reflection to open in a new tab

 # It's Not Too Late Meeting Script